mirofrankovic/eshop-project04/README.md

 * **Order summary** - Display a summary of the products in the bag with each product showing the an image, title, brand, warranty, quantity and price.
 * **Pay with card** - Allows the user to make a card payment.
 * **Stripe** - Allows the user to pay securely using Stripe payment
 * **Purchase Form** - This form connects to the Stripe API to process a user's card details.
-No card details are stored locally or on the server, they are only sent to Stripe and then discarded.
+No card details are stored locally or on the server, they are only sent to Stripe and then discarted.
 ![checkoutp](https://user-images.githubusercontent.com/28025554/151614296-01966625-87d0-4a27-ad02-07e3437c96e4.PNG)

 **Checkout Success page**